They only needed one, and it was enough to bring about the worldwide end of airborne and surface nuclear bomb testing.

 When the bomb exploded, it leveled the surface of the testing range and melted the rocks on the ground.
 Thirty-four miles away, every building in the test range village of Severny was destroyed.
 Wooden structures 100 miles away were flattened.
 Radio communications were blocked for over an hour.
 Windows cracked 560 miles away.

 The shock wave was so powerful that it circled the earth at least three times, according to measurements published in the journal Nature in February 1962.
 The shock wave was also so powerful that it prevented the bomb’s fireball from ever touching the ground, bouncing it up like a basketball.

-All that, and were are told that there was very little nuclear fallout released by the bomb.
+All that, and we are told that there was very little nuclear fallout released by the bomb.
 Soviet leadership wisely decided to swap out fast-reacting uranium tampers with lead stoppers.
 This cut the 100 megaton yield down to 57 (Russia says 50, most experts agree that it was 50-60) but just as importantly removed 97 percent of the nuclear fallout from the bomb’s detonation.

 The bomb also expelled a lot of its energy into space.
 This effectively limits the practical use of a weapon of this magnitude.
 Sure, a 50 megaton bomb will level a city, but so will a 1 megaton bomb.
 The bulky Tsar Bomba was merely a dangerous piece of agitprop for the Soviet Union.